Record Quarterly Operating Revenues of $286.9 million, up 18%

 We provide competitive and efficient clearing and execution in all major futures and securities exchanges globally as well as prime brokerage in all major foreign currency pairs and swap transactions.
 Through our platform, client orders are accepted and directed to the appropriate exchange for execution.
 We then facilitate the clearing of client transactions.
 Clearing involves the matching of client trades with the exchange, the collection and management of client margin deposits to support the transactions, and the accounting and reporting of the transactions to clients.

-As of June 30, 2019, we held $2.3 billion in required client segregated assets, which we believe makes us the third largest non-bank futures commission merchant (“FCM”) in the United States, as measured by required client segregated assets.
+As of September 30, 2019, our U.S. futures commission merchant (“FCM”) held $2.2 billion in required client segregated assets, which we believe makes us the third largest non-bank FCM in the U.S., as measured by required client segregated assets.
 We seek to leverage our capabilities and capacity by offering facilities management or outsourcing solutions to other FCM’s.

 We are an independent full-service provider to introducing broker-dealers (“IBD’s”) of clearing, custody, research, syndicated and security-based lending products and services, including a proprietary technology platform which offers seamless connectivity to ensure a positive client experience through the clearing and settlement process.
 Our independent wealth management business, which offers a comprehensive product suite to retail clients nationwide, clears through this platform.
-We believe we are one of the leading mid-market clearers in the securities industry, with over 70 correspondent clearing relationships with over $15 billion in assets under management or administration as of June 30, 2019.
+We believe we are one of the leading mid-market clearers in the securities industry, with approximately 70 correspondent clearing relationships with over $16.0 billion in assets under management or administration as of September 30, 2019.

 We provide prime brokerage foreign exchange (“FX”) services to financial institutions and professional traders.
 We provide our clients with the full range of OTC products, including 24-hour a day execution of spot, forwards and options as well as non-deliverable forwards in both liquid and exotic currencies.
 We also operate a proprietary foreign exchange desk that arbitrages the exchange-traded foreign exchange markets with the cash markets.

-Through our London-based Europe, Middle East and Africa (“EMEA”) oil voice brokerage business, we employ over 30 employees providing brokerage services across the fuel, crude, and middle distillates markets with over 200 well known commercial and institutional clients throughout EMEA.
+Through our London-based Europe, Middle East and Africa (“EMEA”) oil voice brokerage business, we provide brokerage services across the fuel, crude, and middle distillates markets with well known commercial and institutional clients throughout EMEA.

-Operating revenues decreased 11% to $78.9 million in the third quarter compared to $88.9 million in the prior year.
+Operating revenues decreased 6% to $78.4 million in the fourth quarter compared to $83.3 million in the prior year.

-Operating revenues in our Exchange-Traded Futures & Options business decreased 24% to $38.6 million in the third quarter compared to $50.8 million in the prior year as a result of a 17% decrease in exchange-traded volumes and a 16% decline in the average rate per contract compared to the prior year period.
-This decline was partially offset by a $0.8 million increase in interest income in the Exchange-Traded Futures & Options business to $6.6 million in the third quarter due to an increase in short-term rates.
-Average client equity declined 19% compared to the prior year to $1.0 billion.
+Operating revenues in our Exchange-Traded Futures & Options business decreased 19% to $38.1 million in the fourth quarter compared to $47.1 million in the prior year as a result of a 3% decrease in exchange-traded volumes and a 21% decline in the average rate per contract compared to the prior year period.
+Interest income in the Exchange-Traded Futures & Options business was relatively flat with the prior year at $6.6 million in the fourth quarter, as an increase in short-term rates offset a 12% decline in the average client equity to $1.1 billion.

-Operating revenues in our FX Prime Brokerage decreased 20% compared to the prior year to $4.1 million in the third quarter, as a result of a 10% decline in foreign exchange volumes driven by declines in foreign exchange market volatility.
+Operating revenues in our FX Prime Brokerage increased 91% to $6.5 million in the fourth quarter compared to $3.4 million in the prior year as a result of a 39% increase in foreign exchange volumes.

-Correspondent Clearing operating revenues increased 9% compared to the prior year to $8.8 million in the third quarter, while operating revenues in Independent Wealth Management increased 9% versus the prior year to $20.0 million.
-In the Correspondent Clearing business, interest income increased $0.1 million to $2.3 million in the third quarter and fee income related to money market/FDIC sweep balances increased $0.8 million to $3.7 million, both of which were primarily driven by an increase in short term interest rates.
-Operating revenues in Derivative Voice Brokerage increased 12% to $7.4 million in the third quarter compared to the prior year.
+Correspondent Clearing operating revenues increased 6% to $8.9 million in the fourth quarter compared to $8.4 million in the prior year while operating revenues in Independent Wealth Management increased 11% to $19.6 million in the fourth quarter compared to $17.7 million in the prior year.
+In the Correspondent Clearing business, interest income decreased $0.2 million to $2.3 million in the fourth quarter, while fee income related to money market/FDIC sweep balances increased $0.9 million to $3.9 million, primarily driven by an increase in short term interest rates.
+Operating revenues in Derivative Voice Brokerage decreased 21% to $5.3 million in the fourth quarter compared to $6.7 million in the prior year.

 Conference Call & Web Cast